 We will purchase the student loans from various originators of student loans, including commercial banks, other financial institutions and lenders.
-We may also purchase student loans from an affiliate or a warehouse which in turn has purchased the loans from one of those originators and is holding student loans on an interim basis. prospectus supplement for your securities will describe the seller or sellers of the student loans and the approximate aggregate principal balance of the loans sold.
-The property of each trust also will include amounts on deposit in specific trust accounts, including a collection account, any reserve account, any pre-funding account and any other account identified in the applicable prospectus supplement and the right to receive payments under any swap agreements entered into by the trust.
+We may also purchase student loans from an affiliate or a warehouse which in turn has purchased the loans from one of those originators and is holding student loans on an interim basis.
+The prospectus supplement for your securities will describe the seller or sellers of the student loans and the approximate aggregate principal balance of the loans sold.
+The property of each trust also will include amounts on deposit in specific trust accounts, including a collection account, any reserve account, any pre-funding account and the right to receive payments under any swap agreements, interest rate protection agreements, yield protection agreements or guaranteed investment contracts entered into by the trust.
+See "Certain Information Regarding the Securities - Credit and Cash Flow or other Enhancement or Derivative Arrangements" below.